- Home

 Rising taxes are just one of the ways your finances may feel more squeezed over the next financial year.

-Inflation remains higher than the government’s 2% target, placing our finances under additional strain.
+Inflation remains higher than the government’s 2% target, and is expected to increase in the coming months due to conflict in the Middle East pushing up oil prices, placing our finances under additional strain.
 Many of us may therefore be looking at how to save money to help make ends meet.
 You can find plenty of tips in our article How to save money – 21 money saving tips.

-Energy prices are partly to blame for higher than target inflation, with the energy price cap set to increase from £1,717 to £1,738 on 1 January.
-However, there may be ways you can reduce your costs, or get help with your bills.
-Read more in our articles The energy bills crisis: What can you do about soaring costs? and Energy saving tips: how to reduce your bills and Are you eligible for help with heating costs?
+Although the energy price cap fell in April, it is forecast to rise by 18% in July, according to Cornwall Insight.
+However, there may be ways you can reduce your costs or get help with your bills.
+Read more in our articles The energy bills crisis: What can you do about soaring costs?, Energy saving tips: how to reduce your bills, and Are you eligible for help with heating costs?

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.